Horse Racing (video game): Gameplay

 The call to the post then plays.
-After a brief silence, the starting gate opens up, and 4 Thoroughbred horses run away from the gate.
-During the actual race, the disk/joystick is used to move a horse along, while the side action buttons perform either of 2 functions (top to coax a horse along, bottom to whip it).
-Each race takes place on any of 3 different types of track: dry, turf (grass), or muddy; additionally, the races run in length from 3 to 10 furlongs.
-After the horses cross the finish line, the results are shown on the tote board as colorful horse heads (reading from right to left in finishing order), along with the elapsed time of the race.
-The play screen then switches to the bet placing screen for the next race; after the full 10-race match program has run, a final GAME OVER screen shows up, with the bettors' final bankroll amounts.
+After a brief silence, the starting gate opens, and four Thoroughbred horses begin racing.
+During the race, the disk/joystick is used to move the horse, while the side action buttons perform either of two functions (top to coax the horse along, bottom to whip it).
+Each race takes place on any of three different types of track: dry, turf (grass), or muddy.
+Additionally, the races run in length from 3 to 10 furlongs.
+After the horses cross the finish line, the results are displayed on the tote board as colorful horse heads (reading from right to left in finishing order), along with the elapsed time of the race.
+The play screen then switches to the bet placing screen for the next race.
+After the full 10-race match program has run, a GAME OVER screen appears, with the bettors' final bankroll amounts.

 The track is horizontally scrolling, with its color changing according to the racing surface (khaki for dry, pine green for turf, and brown for muddy).
-A 4-stall starting gate with the horses loaded therein is shown at the start of each race.
+A 4-stall starting gate with the horses loaded therein is shown at the beginning of each race.
 The cheering crowd fanfare sound is played as the horses cross the finish line.

-The Rainbow Thoroughbred Stables

-The RTS is a fictional stable in where the race horses featured in the game are housed.
-Each horse has differing abilities and personalities.
-These are referred to by their colors (unlike in actual horse races where they would get entrant post position numbers in relation to the inner rail).
-These are assigned a button on the keypad as follows: